 A majority of companies across the globe use Microsoft Exchange with Outlook for email communication.
 If your client/company uses Outlook configured with Exchange, you should also analyze the following:

-Let’s say, you need to collect emails directly from an email client like Outlook.
+Let us say, you need to collect emails directly from an email client like Outlook.
 For that, you can implement IMAP commands that are used for manipulating emails or performing different operations on an email server.
-When you select the desired IMAP folders like Inbox, Sent Items, Drafts, etc. for data collection, the program uses the SELECT IMAP command.
+When you select the desired IMAP folders, like Inbox, Sent Items, Drafts, etc. for data collection, the program uses the SELECT IMAP command.
 It downloads the messages with the FETCH IMAP command.
-This can update the message flags of the emails, mainly the \Recent (flags an email as “recently” arrived in mailbox) and \Seen (flags an email as read) flags.
-Considering how important it is in email forensics to collect emails in their unaltered form, you simply can’t afford to disturb the message flags.
+This can update the message flags of the emails, mainly the \Recent (flags an email as “recently” arrived in the mailbox) and \Seen (flags an email as read) flags.
+Considering how important it is in email forensics to collect emails in their unaltered form, you simply cannot afford to disturb the message flags.

 To collect emails without interfering with message flags, you have to use the EXAMINE IMAP command to select appropriate folders and the PEEK option in IMAP (BODY.PEEK) to download messages in their original form.

-For most eDiscovery and email forensic professionals, PST is the typical file format they like to work with.
-This is because it’s readily supported by a wide range of email analysis software.
-So, let’s say you are collecting emails from a custodian’s mailbox and have a certain number of emails in another format like MSG.
+For most eDiscovery and email forensics professionals, PST is the typical file format they like to work with.
+This is because it is readily supported by a wide range of email analysis software.
+So, let us say you are collecting emails from a custodian’s mailbox and have a certain number of emails in another format, like MSG.
 In this situation, you may want to convert these emails into PST format.
 However, you should also preserve the emails in the native file format.

 You are free to convert an email database into a format that you are comfortable working with.
 However, you should also collect and preserve the database in its native format because:

 Documentation is an important part of email collection.
-Some important details that you should record include case information, email addresses of senders and receivers, dates and times of email transmissions, software and servers used, communication logs, etc. Most importantly, you should calculate and record the hash values such as SHA-2 & MD5 of all emails, as these unique codes will allow you to validate the integrity of each email.
+Some important details that you should record include case information, email addresses of senders and receivers, dates and times of email transmissions, software and servers used, communication logs, etc. Most importantly, you should calculate and record the hash values, such as SHA1 and MD5 of all emails, as these unique codes will allow you to validate the integrity of each email.

 Email forensics is a time-intensive and laborious process.
-Since every single email involved in a case is important, you can’t afford discrepancies or incomplete information.
-By using a trusted and powerful email forensic solution like Stellar Email Forensic, you can perform your duties responsibly and achieve quick and reliable resolution.
+Since every single email involved in a case is important, you cannot afford discrepancies or incomplete information.
+By using a trusted and powerful eDiscovery email forensics software, like Stellar Email Forensic, you can perform your duties responsibly and achieve quick and reliable solution.

-Interested in checking out the features of Stellar Email Forensic software?
+Interested in checking out the features of Stellar Email Forensics software?